Privacy Policy — No Panic

 Because the App does not associate any data with your identity, many traditional rights (access, export, erasure of "your personal data") do not apply in the usual sense — there is no server-side record linked to you.
 You nonetheless have the right to:

 - Erasure: delete individual Journal entries from within the App; delete all App data by uninstalling, using your OS's "Clear data" / "Offload app" / "Reset" action, or resetting the device.
+The one exception to "there is no server-side record linked to you" is a Doctor Directory listing you voluntarily submitted (see §3.6); you can have it removed at any time by emailing denysdubov88@gmail.com (see also Appendix B).

 - Subscription data: for purchase and subscription records held by Apple, Google, or RevenueCat, please exercise your rights directly with those providers — they are in a position to identify you by store account.
 We will assist if you contact us.